Call Us: 727-344-9867

 Acceptance and Commitment Therapy is a common method for treating eating disorders, borderline personality disorder, anxiety, depression, psychosis, chronic pain, and obsessive-compulsive disorder, among many others.
 An ACT therapist will focus on six main skills.
 Over the course of ACT, your therapist will work to strengthen each of these areas for optimal well-being.
 The six areas of focus are:

-Defusion: The act of being able to step back from our thoughts instead of getting lost or “caught up” in them.
+The act of being able to be objectively aware of our thoughts instead of getting lost or “caught up” in them.
+This gives you more freedom and flexibility for where you choose to put your awareness instead of running on autopilot.

-Present moment: The mindfulness component.
-This does not necessarily refer to meditation but rather to noticing what you see, hear, smell, feel, and taste in the present moment.
+This mindfulness component allows you to be fully present in your life by noticing what you see, hear, smell, feel, and taste in the present moment.

-Self as Context: The ability to see ourselves existing as independent of our struggles or stories.
-This skill is usually one of the hardest but most rewarding ACT processes because it teaches us how to identify ourselves as a combination of our traits and not the roles we play or the struggles we face.
+The ability to see yourself existing as independent of your struggles or stories.
+This skill is usually one of the hardest but most rewarding ACT processes because it teaches you how to identify yourself as a combination of your personality traits instead of identifying with the struggles you’ve faced and latching on to your shortcomings.